-Top 10 Boston Museums
+Top Boston Museums

 Get an up-close look at the first space capsule, take a virtual tour of Acadia National Park, watch lightning strike right before your eyes, and so much more!

 The museum also features an IMAX Dome, Hayden Planetarium, and the brand new Hall of Human Life.
-Dine at one of the six on-site eating establishments to conclude your visit.
+Dine at one of six on-site eating establishments to conclude your visit.

 The MFA of Boston is one of the world's most impressive collections of fine art.
-The grandly designed MFA building houses more than 450,000 pieces of art from all over the world.
+The grand MFA building houses more than 450,000 pieces of art from all over the world.